finom/rebloom/README.md

 ## Use0.of

-If you don't want to define class you can use this static method. `Use0.of<T>(data?: T): Use0 & T` returns `Use0` instance with `use` method and uses firtst argument as initial values.
+If you don't want to define class you can use this static method. `Use0.of<T>(data?: T): Use0 & T` returns `Use0` instance with `use` method and uses first argument as initial values.

 ```ts
 class RootStore extends Use0 {